vumaiha/UD-NowNao/README.md

 # UD-NowNao
-Code for University of Delaware's Nao, Dash, and Dot.
+Code for University of Delaware's Nao, Dash, and Dot robots.